 The security team will present topics from their work promoting a more secure Drupal project.
 The team will also talk about how they recruit new members, refinements to their procedures, and what you can do to support Drupal security.

 In this session, we will showcase a custom module designed to assist editors with conducting a content audit, including a ROT analysis (Redundant, Outdated, and Trivial) and translation reviews on their website.
+Periodically performing these analyses is essential for ensuring the relevance of website content, and it is a crucial step during content migration.

 At Vienna, we showcased how Canvas AI can transform page-building in Drupal.
 Now, we’re excited to show you the next step.